pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/cloud-rest-api/_index.md

 If specified more than once, the first parameter is the primary sort order and subsequent parameters control additional sorting criteria.

+Special consideration needs to be given if using this in tandem with the **cursor** parameter, see below.

 Allowed values: created, custom, delete, id, modified, module, name, package, parent.urn, pending, project, protected, provider.urn, stack, type, urn.

 **asc**: Whether to return results in ascending or descending sort order.

 **size**: How many results to return at a time.

+**paginate**: The pagination metho

 **page**: The page of results to return.
 The page parameter can only be used to fetch up 10,000 resources.
-If a query matches more than 10,000 resources, the "continue" parameter should be used instead.
+If a query matches more than 10,000 resources, the "cursor" parameter should be used instead.

-**continue**: A continuation token for pagination.
+**cursor**: A continuation token for pagination.
 Only available on Enterprise plans.

+Undefined behavior can occur if the query results are impacted during pagination, for example as the result of a completed stack update.
+This also means that sort results must be deterministic to result in expected results, as cursor pagination respects sorting.

 **facet**: If provided, an aggregation will be returned with the top-5 values for the given facet, along with how many resources have those values.